In this lesson of our course on strings, dates and times in R, we'll learn the fundamentals of working with the map function in R.

 Unfortunately, this process is more complicated than passing in a single column into a function and getting back an output column.
 This operation is extremely common in data analysis, but it requires more explanation and depth compared to what we covered so far.

-This mission will combine the concepts of vectorization and custom functions, and there's a lot of ground to cover.
+This lesson will combine the concepts of vectorization and custom functions, and there's a lot of ground to cover.
 Learning this skill will greatly expand your capabilities as a programmer and analyst.

 - Introduction to the Data

 - Two Input Variation of map (part 2)

 - Even More map Variations

 - Next Steps